haridas/haridas.github.com/src/articles/pytorch-models-in-cpp-pipelines.md

 ## Master Dockerfile

+Right now we are targetted to do the CPU only inference on the cloud lambda services, in our case [Azure Functions](https://azure.microsoft.com/en-in/services/functions/).
+So to check how the tensorflow service being seutup, see below main docker file which handles the option to include the inference model with dockerfile or exclude and use the external service which does the actual model inference.

 The Multi-build feature of the docker helps to agregate the different control-flows with in the docker.

 for eg;